Info icon

 04 Select the Amazon EC2 instance that you want to examine.

-06 In the Host and placement group section, check the Tenancy configuration attribute value to determine the instance tenancy type.
-If the attribute value is set to default, the selected Amazon EC2 instance is running on Multi-Tenant Hardware (logically isolated).
-If the Tenancy attribute value is set to dedicated, the selected EC2 instance is running on Single-Tenant Hardware (physically isolated at the host hardware level).
+06 In the Host and placement group section, check the Tenancy configuration attribute value to determine the tenancy type for the selected instance.
+If the attribute value is set to default, the selected EC2 instance is running on Multi-Tenant Hardware (logically isolated).
+If the Tenancy value is set to dedicated, the selected EC2 instance is running on Single-Tenant Hardware (physically isolated at the host hardware level).

 Using AWS CLI